Are you a perfectionist? Do you have fibromyalgia? If so, you may be struggling with how to manage both of these aspects of your life.

 Whether it's watching comedy shows on Netflix or stand-up shows online, or perhaps you know someone that likes to tell jokes - maybe it's time to give them a call.

 When you develop your sense of humor, you'll laugh more and be able to cope with mistakes and negative thoughts more easily.

 5. EXPRESS YOURSELF

-An excellent way to break free of feeling controlled by perfectionism is allowing yourself to be imperfect - on purpose.
+An excellent way to break free of feeling controlled by perfectionism is to allow yourself to be imperfect - on purpose.
 Consider finding a way to express yourself or try something new without judgment or criticism, either from yourself or anybody else.